Where is solar power used the most?

-Where there is more sun, there is better potential for including solar technologies within the utility energy mix.
-Some of the countries with the most sunlight are on the top 10 solar capacity list, such as Australia and India, but there is definitely untapped potential in Africa and South America.
+Where there is more sun, there is better potential for adding solar technologies within the utility energy mix.
+Some of the countries with the most sunlight are on the top 10 solar capacity list, such as Australia and India, but there is certainly untapped potential in Africa and South America.

 Many of the countries in the world that have the highest per capita of installed solar power do not necessarily have high levels of insolation from the sun.